dotnet/docs-maui/docs/user-interface/controls/image.md

 # Image

 The .NET Multi-platform App UI (.NET MAUI) `Image` displays an image that can be loaded from a local file, a URI, an embedded resource, or a stream.
 The standard platform image formats are supported, including animated GIFs, and local Scalable Vector Graphics (SVG) files are also supported.
+For more information about adding images to a .NET MAUI app project, see [Add images to a .NET MAUI app project](../images/images.md).

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]